 If you dig a little deeper behind most Disney classics, you'll be surprised to find that many Disney tales actually have sinister origins.
 Whether they came from the Brothers Grimm or Charles Perrault, many innocent Disney stories were far darker before Disney got their hands on them.

-Indeed, many Disney fairy tales were adapted from traditional fairy tales written way back in the 17th–19th centuries, and they had all kinds of grisly details that Disney (understandably) changed.
+Indeed, many Disney fairy tales were adapted from traditional fairy tales written way back in the 17th to 19th centuries, and they had all kinds of grisly details that Disney (understandably) changed.

-Here are some of the darker origins behind popular Disney cartoons and animated movies.
+Here are some of the darker origins behind the popular Disney cartoons and animated movies you know.
 Readers, beware!

 Did you know that Aladdin wasn't even set in Iraq to begin with?
 In fact, Aladdin was originally set in China.

 Disney's orphan-on-the-streets sob story originally featured an Aladdin who was a lazy homebody character who mooched off his mom.
 Plus, the genie character was North African... for some reason.

 The origins of the tale are still in dispute today, but it's thought to come from an Arabian storyteller whose story was translated by a Frenchman named Antoine Galland in the early 18th century.